Enjoy a spot of tea in the morning with breakfast with these recipes for a tea-infused Greek yogurt smoothie and nutty fruit bread.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #AmericasTea #CollectiveBias

 I am not a morning person.
 I burn the midnight oil, but my alarm still buzzes nice and early.
-(Unless a dog or a cat or a little boy wakes me up first.)
+(Unless an animal, husband or kid wakes me up first.)